Ohio's Forgotten History (Part I)

 Hospitals, schools, churches, theaters, hotels, homes, industry, bridges, diners, malls, amusement parks and more.
 Ohio holds a huge collection of history that continues to fade away.
 Eventually all that will be left of many of these places are the photographs and memories.

-Ohio has so much incredible history that has been saved, but at the same time so much history that remains abandoned and practically forgotten.
+Ohio has so much incredible history that has been saved, but at the same time so much history that remains throughout these abandoned places, practically forgotten.
 I find it sad and fascinating that these places are tossed aside like they are.
 Though they have been forgotten, there is such an interesting beauty inside their walls, decay and all.

 Factories such as the former Westinghouse, one of the most important in the history of the industrial revolution.
 George Westinghouse was also a pioneer of the electrical industry, gaining his first patent at the age of 19.
 His company had even employed Nikola Tesla.
 A former Westinghouse factory remains abandoned in Cleveland falling to pieces.